bcgov/mds/docs/verifiable_credentials.md

 The Core-api is enable to send credential-offer messages to connected wallets as way of initating the [issue-credential](https://github.com/hyperledger/aries-rfcs/tree/main/features/0036-issue-credential) protocol.

+## Governance Documentation

+The Mines Act Permit VC has public [governance documentation](https://github.com/bcgov/bc-vcpedia/blob/main/credentials/credential-bc-mines-act-permit.md) that should be kept up-to-date with any technical or process changes.

 ### Connection Establishment

+This is abbreviated from the governance documentation above which will supercede this if unclear or out-of-date.

 Happy Path UX Flow